 Most imps include multiple Analog-to-Digital Converters (ADCs) and Digital-To-Analog Converters (DACs), which allow you to handle analog applications without additional hardware.
 To add to the power of this hardware, the imp API includes classes for analog sampling and fixed-frequency analog output, enabling your device to record and play full analog waveforms.
 Some applications that make use of this functionality include:

-For more information on developing Electric Imp application firmware to record and playback analog waveforms, please take a look at the software-oriented Developer Guide ‘Audio Waveforms And The imp’.
+For more information on developing Electric Imp application firmware to record and playback analog waveforms, please take a look at the software-oriented guide How To Use Samplers And Fixed-Frequency DACs.

 Depending on the application, signal integrity becomes very important in getting good performance from your design.
 Some simpler applications, such as reading a low-precision sensor like a thermistor, may not require the considerations covered in this guide.
 For others, such as audio or electrochemical sensors, a few mV of noise can seriously impact performance, causing audible noise in an audio recording or introducing significant error in a sensor reading.

 If your design involves recording or playing back full waveforms, or if you’re doing discrete analog readings that can’t tolerate perhaps 50mV of noise, this guide has important information that will help you optimise your design quickly.

 The power story for your design has the largest bearing on vulnerability to noise, so this guide spends a fair bit of time on how your design will be powered.
 It also covers avoiding noise from aliasing and crosstalk.

 In order to understand how various sources of noise impact a signal you’re attempting to record, it’s important to understand aliasing.